Lesser Slave Regional Fire Service

 We protect, preserve, and restore public safety through programs and services of the Lesser Slave Regional Fire Service, 911, and Emergency Management Response Systems.
 We do this with a staff of 125 dedicated paid-on call Firefighters, and eight fulltime staff.
 This is achieved through partnerships with community agencies, social partnerships, and a network of Provincial and Federal allied departments and emergency management agencies.

-The Lesser Slave Regional Fire Service is unique within the province, as a regional integrated and multi-jurisdictional volunteer fire department operated under one administration and command.
-The headquarters is located in the Town of Slave Lake.
-It has a full time Fire Chief, Deputy Fire Chief, Administrative Assistant, and a Maintenance Officer.
-As being a Regional Fire Department, it also has a full time Deputy Chief of Rural Operations, and four members of the FireSmart Crew.
+The Lesser Slave Regional Fire Service (LSRFS) is unique within the Province of Alberta, as a regional integrated and multi-jurisdictional paid-on call fire service operated under one administration and command.
+The LSRFS headquarters is located in the Town of Slave Lake.
+It has a full time Regional Fire Chief, Regional Deputy Fire Chief, Administrative Assistant, a Maintenance Coordinator, a Lieutenant and three Firefighters.

 There are a total of five halls in the Region with the greatest distance between halls is 120km.
 These five halls serve and protect residents, business, industry and tourists across over 10,000km2 through paid-on call Firefighters with an average of 500 calls per year ranging from: